Ashley5478/EEEN30330_Project/README.md

 Once Raspberry Pi Pico 2W boots, it should print out IP address.
 The port used is 5254.
 If running headless, check the router information or run an ARP scan and figure it out.

-Run the virtual environment and then follow one of the options:
 ### Option 1: Using client (command-line)

 `rainer_client.py` is what you use to interact with the application.

 It is a small script that sends commands to your device and receives replies.